AsBaZa/django-rest-vault/Readme.md

 ### Vault HashiCorp

-Vault is displayed in Heroku using the next repository:
+Vault is deployed in Heroku using the next repository:

 https://github.com/jace-ys/heroku-vault

-And is deployed in the next server:
+And is available in the next server:

 https://vault-heroku.herokuapp.com/